SFDO-Community-Sprints/CumulusCI-Process-for-Customers-and-Partners/README.md

 Started building out the base process for how Customers and Partners can use CumulusCI to create and maintain a sustainable product lifecycle development with customized documentation for Organizations

 ### Contributing
-If someone were to contribute to this project at the next Sprint what would you want them to work on to move this project forward?

-### Project Roadmap
-What is the ultimate vision for this project?
+Contact me at: Brennanbutler@nowitmatters.com if you would like to contribute to this project.